PrincetonUniversity/gpu_programming_intro/README.md

 ## About

-This guide provides materials for getting started with running GPU codes on the Princeton HPC clusters.
+This guide provides materials for getting started with running GPU codes on the Princeton Research Computing clusters.
 It also covers the NVIDIA GPU-accelerated libraries and it provides an introduction to writing CUDA kernels.

 ## Resources for Learning GPU Computing